ocrmypdf/OCRmyPDF/docs/installation.rst

 - Ghostscript 9.22 or newer
 - qpdf 8.0.2 or newer
 - unpaper 6.1
-- PyMuPDF 1.12.5 or newer

 These are in addition to the Python packaging dependencies, meaning that unfortunately, the ``pip install`` command cannot satisfy all of them.

 Python 3.6 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.

-The library PyMuPDF is not widely available in platform distributions, and it improves OCRmyPDF in certain conditions.
-Consider installing OCRmyPDF from the Python binary wheels, which include a precompiled version of this library.

 Installing HEAD revision from sources